Upgrading Tyk

 Upgrade Tyk components in Tyk Cloud

 Tyk Cloud users manage Tyk deployments via the Tyk Cloud Console.
 You can upgrade Tyk Dashboard and the gateways in the Cloud Data Planes using this console.
-Please read about editing control planes to learn more!
+Please read about upgrading control planes to see the exact upgrade steps!

 Tyk Gateway Upgrade - Used in Licensed and Open Source Deployments